Nur Khan: Initial years (1947-1959)

-After the Partition of British India on 14 August 1947, Nur Khan opted for the Royal Pakistan Air Force (RPAF) and was appointed as the Commander of PAF Station Chaklala.
+After the Partition of British India on 14 August 1947, Nur Khan opted for the Royal Pakistan Air Force (RPAF) and was appointed the Commander of PAF Station Chaklala.

-In January 1948, Khan became the first Pakistani air attaché to the High Commission of Pakistan, London.
-In late 1948, he was asked to return to Pakistan and succeeded Asghar Khan as Commandant of the RPAF College on 15 September.
+In January 1948, Khan was appointed as the first Pakistani air attaché to the High Commission of Pakistan, London.
+He was asked to return to Pakistan later that year and succeeded Asghar Khan as Commandant of the RPAF College on 15 September 1948.

 Khan was posted to the Air Headquarters in Rawalpindi as the Director of Organisation where he remained involved in the induction of aircraft under U.S. military aid from January 1950 until March 1951.
 That month, Khan was selected for a course at the RAF Staff College, Andover.
 Ezer Weizman in his autobiography, recalled an interaction with Khan while they were both studying at the college: "The following day I was approached by Wing Commander Nur Khan of the Pakistani air force.
 He was a formidable fellow and I was glad that he was Pakistani and not an Egyptian."

+Khan also advanced his military education at the Joint Services Staff College (UK) and the PAF Staff College.

-In the mid-1950s, Nur Khan was appointed as the F-86 Sabre program director.
-He strongly advocated for the induction of F-86's instead of Republic F-84 Thunderjet's into the Air Force, despite opposition by many, which often caused commotion during meetings, with Nur Khan going as far as threatening to resign.
-Nonetheless, he maintained his stance and the RPAF received the Sabre's.
+In the mid-1950s, Nur Khan was appointed the F-86 Sabre program director.
+He strongly advocated for the induction of F-86 Sabres instead of the Republic F-84 Thunderjet, despite opposition by many, which often caused commotion during meetings, with Khan going as far as threatening to resign.
+He maintained his stance and the RPAF received the Sabres.

-Promoted to Group Captain in 1954, Nur Khan was appointed as Assistant Chief of Staff (Air) under Chief of Staff Air Commodore L. E. Jarman.
+Promoted to Group Captain in July 1953, Nur Khan was appointed Assistant Chief of Staff (Air) under Chief of Staff Air Commodore L. E. Jarman.